wp-plugins/dd-roles/readme.txt

 == Description ==

-DD-Roles is an extra settings-page to manage your roles but keeps the default roles and capabilities intact.
+DD-Roles is an extra User settings-page to manage your roles but keeps the default roles and capabilities intact.
 You can add new roles and update their capabilities.
 You can migrate users and delete unnecessary capabilities.

 == Installation ==

 1. Upload the `dd-roles` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Activate and manage your roles through settings > DD Roles.
+3. Activate and manage your roles through Users > DD Roles.

 == Frequently asked questions ==